vexim/vexim2/README.md

 The following packages must be installed on your system, for Virtual Exim to work.
 If you don't have any of these packages already installed, please refer to the documentation provided with your operating system on how to install each package:
 * Exim v4 with MySQL or PostgreSQL support (tested on v4.1x/4.2x/4.7x)
 * MySQL (tested on v5.1.x) or PostgreSQL
-* Apache or other HTTP server (Tested on Apache v2.2.x)
+* Apache or other HTTP server (Tested with Apache v2.2.x and NginX)
-* PHP (tested on v5.3.x and v7.x) with at least the following extensions:
+* PHP (tested on v5.3.x, v7.x and v8.x) with at least the following extensions:
   * PDO
   * pdo_mysql or pdo_pgsql
   * imap